CLARIAH/virtuoso-quad-log/DEPLOY.md

 - http://localhost:8890/DAV/

 ## Environment variables for resourcesync-generator
-The following environment variables can be set on the **resourcesync-generatorr**.
+The following environment variables can be set on the **resourcesync-generator**.
 Environment variables
 can be set in the `docker-compose.yml` files under the **environment:** heading.